nielsenjared/nielsenjared.github.io/content/blog/motivation/index.md

 > There is no question that to survive, and especially to survive in a complex society, it is necessary to work for external goals and to postpone immediate gratifications.
 But a person does not have to be turned into a puppet jerked about by social controls.
 The solution is to gradually become free of societal rewards and learn how to substitute for them rewards that are under one's own powers.
 This is not to say that we should abandon every goal endorsed by society; rather, it means that, in addition to or instead of the goals others use to bribe us with, we develop a set of our own.

-Steve McConnell maps this to a real-world object in [Code Complete](https://amzn.to/2JCCarc):
+Steve McConnell maps this to a real-world object (see what I did there) in [Code Complete](https://amzn.to/2JCCarc):

 > Your employer can’t force you to be a good programmer; a lot of times your employer isn’t even in a position to judge whether you’re good.
 If you want to be great, you’re responsible for making yourself great.
 It’s a matter of your personal character.